-- skills in formal and contextual analysis; - a broad knowledge of art history; - the ability to relate one's own ideas and intentions to the wider contemporary and historical context; and - technical skills showing knowledge of traditional and digital media, thereby enabling the student to execute work with competence and clarity.
+- skills in formal and contextual analysis: - a broad knowledge of art history; - the ability to relate one's own ideas and intentions to the wider contemporary and historical context; and - technical skills showing knowledge of traditional and digital media, thereby enabling the student to execute work with competence and clarity.

 These skills enable the studio art major to develop a body of work during the final semester of coursework when enrolled in ART495, therein creating, exhibiting, and defending a consistent and relevant body of work based on mature concepts and well-developed ideas.
 ART495 Senior Thesis serves as the capstone course for the Art major.
+See description on page 48.

-Students in the art history track will demonstrate:
+The art history track will demonstrate:

-- skills in formal and contextual analysis;

-- deepened knowledge of art history;

-- knowledge and application of the methods of art history; and

-familiarity with foundational skills in 2-D, 3-D, and/or digital media.
+- skills in formal and contextual analysis; - deepened knowledge of art history; - knowledge and application of the methods of art history; and - familiarity with foundational skills in 2-D, 3-D, and/or digital media.

 These skills enable the art history major to undertake a research project during the final semester of coursework when enrolled in ART495, therein conducting, writing, presenting, and defending an original research or curatorial project that evidences skill with primary literature and current art historical or curatorial methods.
 ART495 Senior Thesis serves as the capstone course for the Art major.
+See description on page 48.